ppsreejith/dot-asterisk/content/posts/thoughts-on-dot-asterisk.md

 Finally, a technical note on how I run Dot Asterisk.
 This blog is set up using Hugo.
 I use Emacs and Org Mode to craft my posts which are then exported using the lovely [ox-hugo](https://ox-hugo.scripter.co/) package.
 This allows me the ability to control the exporting process to a large degree.
 As an example, I hacked around with my org export code to export my notes to [notes.ppsreejith.net](https://notes.ppsreejith.net) in the _exact_ way I want (I use [org-roam](https://github.com/org-roam/org-roam) for note taking).
 I've come to value this ability to fine-tune the exporting process.
 This process also allowed me to learn more about Hugo and Org Mode internals.

 Ah, many things to do.
 Too many priorities.
-I really hope I can try out other ways of expressions this year.
+I really hope I can try out some of these ideas this year.
 Maybe I can find some time to clean up the design of this blog too.